anushabala/dependency-parsing/README.md

 dependency-parsing
 ==================

-A repository that will store my work on dependency parsing for a field linguistics tool.
+A repository that will store work on dependency parsing for WELT.